mrbenzeal/AirBnB_clone_test/README.md

 The AirBnB or HolbertonBnB console supports the following commands:

+> And are displayed in the following format: *Command / usage / example with output*

 * **create**
   * Usage: `create <class>`

-Creates a new instance of a given class.
-The class' ID is printed and the instance is saved to the file `file.json`.
+> *Creates a new instance of a given class.
+The class' ID is printed and the instance is saved to the file `file.json`.*

 ```
 $ ./console.py